Ecology 8000 Synthesis/Review paper assignment

 (largely stolen from the UF Biology/Zoology Department IP program)

-Over the course of the semester you will develop and write a review/synthesis paper in the mold of a TREE paper, and you will participate in the peer review of other students' papers.
-The project is intended to:
+Over the course of the semester you will develop and write a review/synthesis paper in the format of a TREE paper, and you will participate in the peer review of other students' papers.
+This is intended to:

-- Give you the opportunity to review, think deeply about, and synthesize the literature most relevant to your research interests
+- encourage you to explore and synthesize the literature most relevant to your research interests

-- Aid you in developing your ideas for possible research projects
+- aid you in developing ideas for future research projects

-- Introduce you to the mechanics of the review process, as both an author and a reviewer
+- introduce you to the review process, as both an author and a reviewer

-Each student will write a short "synthesis" paper, which will be submitted to the course coordinator, who will act as the editor of a fictitious but awesome journal that specializes in publishing relatively short papers that provide thought-provoking synthesis and review of intriguing questions in ecology.
+Each student will write a short "synthesis" paper, which will be submitted to the course coordinator, who will act as the editor of a journal that specializes in publishing relatively short papers, modeled on Trends in Ecology and Evolution, that provide thought-provoking synthesis and review of intriguing questions in ecology.
 These papers should emphasize synthesis and/or the development of new approaches, rather than exhaustive summaries of past research.
 To the extent possible, aim for an integrative approach to the problem (rather than a more conventional focus).
-Good examples of the flavor of paper we are looking for are some of the review & synthesis papers published in the journal Trends in Ecology and Evolution.
 We encourage you to select a topic that you expect to pursue for your graduate studies.
 We are hopeful that this exercise will benefit the development of your research ideas and grant proposals.
 Because the process of publication is not a private one, and papers benefit from critical feedback and reviews, preparation of a manuscript is greatly facilitated by discussions with colleagues, and friendly peer review prior to submission.
 We encourage you to discuss your ideas and your manuscript with your advisor and others as you select a topic and begin to develop your outline.
 If at any time during the project you need advice or assistance, feel free to contact the course instructors or other members (faculty and students) of the school -- many of whom have experience as authors, reviewers, and editors.
-This "pre-submission" process is lengthy -- allow time for the development of your ideas, writing of a draft, feedback from others, and revision (perhaps followed by more feedback and more revision)...all before the final version must be submitted to the 'journal'.
+This "pre-submission" process is lengthy -- allow time for the development of your ideas, writing of a draft, feedback from others, and revision (perhaps followed by more feedback and more revision)...all before the final version must be submitted, which includes a cover letter and response to reviewer comments.

 A PDF of the paper should be submitted along with a PDF of a cover letter addressed to the Editor-in-Chief (i.e., the lead instructor via e-mail) stating the title and nature of the paper, and the number of tables and figures (ask graduate students and faculty for examples of cover letters).
 You should also indicate if any of this material has been submitted or published elsewhere (journals frown on "double" publication).
 It should represent original work.
 You should also feel free to suggest possible reviewers and to indicate persons who you feel might have a conflict of interest, which might prevent them from providing a fair review.